|Back to Back Issues Page|

 May 30, 2019

 This edition of Trail Bytes features the winning entry from the chili cook-off.
-It’s a meaty chili, so our vegetarian friends may be more interested in perusing these lentil stew recipes this month:
+It’s a meaty chili, so our vegetarian friends may be more interested in perusing this collection of vegetarian backpacking recipes:

 The Chili Cook-off Winner is: Joe’s “Parkerhouse No-Beans Chili.”